 splat

-will select those files it requires for a particular calculation.
+splat will select those files it requires for a particular calculation.

 citydecoder pl37 >cities.datThe

-file is simply a list of names followed by latitude and longitude.
+cities.dat file is simply a list of names followed by latitude and longitude.
 You may edit the file with a text editor to insert additional places which will be marked on the map with a red dot.

-about a particular station (transmitter or receiver) with a qth
+splat about a particular station (transmitter or receiver) with a qth file.
+This file has four lines:

-qth
+qth file:

 W8KEA-4 43 38 05 84 15 41 124.0The

-uses British units; heights are in feet, distances are in miles.
-However, invoking splat
+splat uses British units; heights are in feet, distances are in miles.
+However, invoking splat with the -metric switch will cause it to use metric units.

-to calculate signal strengths, it needs to know a little more about the transmitter.
-You provide this information in a file whose name matches that of the qth
+splat to calculate signal strengths, it needs to know a little more about the transmitter.
+You provide this information in a file whose name matches that of the qth file but has an extension of lrp.

-file has 9 lines:
+lrp file has 9 lines:

-man page has a table that can help you estimate a value.
+splat man page has a table that can help you estimate a value.

-will calculate the maximum path loss experienced 50% of the time in 50% of the situations.
+splat will calculate the maximum path loss experienced 50% of the time in 50% of the situations.

 15.000 ; Earth Dielectric Constant (Relative permittivity) 0.005 ; Earth Conductivity (Siemens per meter) 301.000 ; Atmospheric Bending Constant (N-Units) 145.090 ; Frequency in MHz (20 MHz to 20 GHz) 5 ; Radio Climate 1 ; Polarization (0 = Horizontal, 1 = Vertical) 0.50 ; Fraction of situations 0.50 ; Fraction of time 126.00 ; ERPYou may leave out the last line in which case

-will calculate only path loss.
+splat will calculate only path loss.